turingschool/curriculum/source/projects/dinner_dash.markdown

 ### Learning Goals

 * Use TDD to drive all layers of Rails development including unit, integration, and user acceptance tests
+* Design a system of models which use one-to-one, one-to-many, and many-to-many relationships
 * Practice mixing HTML, CSS, and Rails templates to create an inviting and usable User Interface
 * Differentiate responsibilities between components of the Rails stack
+* Build a logical user-flow that moves across multiple controllers and models

 ### Understandings